 The SRIA is the result of a process in which all partners collaborate to link the vision of the Partnership to a portfolio of R&I actions.
 It also forms the basis for annual or multiannual work plans and defines the long-term logic of actions that will allow the CCAM partnership to reach its objectives.
-The SRIA follows and complements the CCAM Partnership Proposal20 (submitted to the European Commission on 13th April
+The SRIA follows and complements the CCAM Partnership Proposal20 (submitted to the European Commission on 13th April 2020).
+The commitment of the partners (see table below) to the SRIA is the basis to launch the CCAM Partnership under the new Horizon Europe programme.

-20 https://ec.europa.eu/info/sites/info/files/research_and_innovation/funding/documents/ec_rtd_he-partnerships-connected-and-automated-driving-ccam.pdf
+20 Draft proposal for a European Partnership under Horizon Europe Connected, Cooperative and Automated Mobility (CCAM) Version 13 May 2020, https://ec.europa.eu/info/sites/info/files/research_and_innovation/funding/documents/ec_rtd_he-partnerships-connected-and-automated-driving-ccam.pdf